 All mix/effects (M/E’s) and digital video effects (DVEs), as well as all content for the moving LED videowalls and the state-of-the-art virtual studio are done with software.

 WELT’s journalists also benefit from the flexibility that a modern software-defined solution can deliver, as they utilize the latest in template-driven software storytelling tools connected with their NRCS, enabling them to work from any location right up to the final second before air time to file their stories and deliver content.

 An automation challenge

 The WELT vision included having highly automated workflows that eliminate on-air errors.
-The advanced studio setup features not only 7 robotic cameras but also moving, fully motorized LED panels and IP-controlled lighting, making it a highly complex challenge.
+The advanced studio setup features robotic cameras on Shotoku Broadcast Systems pedestals along with fully motorized LED panels and IP-controlled lighting, making it a highly complex challenge.

 To achieve their vision, the broadcaster relies on Viz Mosart to orchestrate the interplay between many different and (literally) moving elements with accuracy and reliability.
 Content on the advanced video walls are also driven by software, being controlled by a combination of Viz Multiplay and Viz Mosart.